-Schools who have EYFS children in nursery or reception classes
+Schools who have EYFS children in Nursery or Reception Classes

-Please note that the requirements below only relate to the welfare and safeguarding requirements of the EYFS (0-5 years).
+Please note that the requirements on the following pages only relate to the Welfare and Safeguarding requirements of the EYFS (0-5 years).
 The learning and development requirements must also be met in full.
-(Include this appendix therefore only if this applies to your setting)

-- Schools are not required to have separate policies to cover EYFS requirements provided the requirements are already met through an existing policy. - These policies and procedures should be recorded in writing.
+Schools are not required to have separate policies to cover EYFS requirements provided the requirements are already met through an existing policy.

+• These policies and procedures should be recorded in writing.

-EYFS welfare and safeguarding requirements - policies and procedures:
+EYFS Safeguarding and Welfare Requirements - Policies and Procedures:

-Source: Early Years Foundation Stage Statutory Framework (revised 2017) and Ofsted's Inspecting Safeguarding in Early Years, Education and Skills Settings (2016)
+Source: Early Years Foundation Stage Statutory Framework (revised 2017) and Ofsted's Inspecting Safeguarding in Early Years, Education and Skills Settings (2019)